 Seaman Jacobs shed a little light during his seven part interview for the Archive of American Television in 1999.
 Long story short: the co-creators wanted to also co-produce the series, but lost out to Hy Averback due to their lack of a production track record.
 (FWIW, about that track record: none of Averback's three prior series in that capacity had made it to a second season.)
 Averback understandably favored the less ambitious writer Arthur Julian over the men who wanted his job, and once Executive Producer William T. Orr lost his power struggle with Ben Kalmenson at Warner Brothers, Averback gained even greater control over F TROOP halfway through the first season.
 Which meant more script assignments to Julian, and fewer to the originating J.J.'s.

-While consistently solid Nielsen ratings showed that F TROOP's popularity continued unabated, the show was diluted creatively in year two by the loss of its founders, also two of its best writers.
-With frequent power struggles at its studio (series television lost its greatest champion at WB seventeen episodes into F TROOP's run with Orr's ouster) and on the set, it's a wonder in hindsight that F TROOP survived its truncated network life to become such a durable syndication staple.
+While consistently solid Nielsen ratings showed that F TROOP's popularity continued unabated, the show was diluted creatively in year two by the loss of its founders--also two of its best writers.
+With frequent power struggles at its studio (series television lost its greatest champion at WB with Orr's ouster) and on the set, it's a wonder in hindsight that F TROOP survived its truncated network life to become such a durable syndication staple.

 But rather than lament what might have been, I prefer to enjoy the mostly delightful sixty-five episodes that we do have.
 Unapologetically boisterous, The Day the Indians Won is near the very top of that list.